 When recruiting professionals in the past I’ve found that by asking something along the lines of “What do you know about our company?” you get a good idea of how much (or little) effort the candidate has put into their preparation and research for the interview.

-I stopped being suprised at the sheer volume of people whose main response was “I had a look at your website” and left it at that.
+I stopped being surprised at the sheer volume of people whose main response was “I had a look at your website” and left it at that.

 While the website is a resource, it will not give the whole story.
 Current relevant items in the news and major recent activity of the organization are also important.

-If the website is the candidate’s only research then that gives an indication as to how well they might be prepared for actually working within that organization.
-And these days you need professionals who are willing to dig deeper than an 2-minute flick through the company’s own PR.
+If the website is the candidate’s only research, then that gives an indication as to how well they might be prepared for actually working within that organization.
+And these days you need professionals who are willing to dig deeper than a 2-minute flick through the company’s own PR.

 Posted by Hala Thompson

-Every company I’ve ever had a face to face with has asked “What do you know about our company”.
-To me this is a given as to how interested you are in the company.
-I’ve also interviewed with people that they themselves probably couldn’t tell you much.
+Every company I’ve ever had a face-to-face with has asked “What do you know about our company”.
+To me, this is a given as to how interested you are in the company.
+I’ve also interviewed with people who probably couldn’t tell you much.